We just got back from a week in St. Lucia, which was absolutely beautiful and very relaxing.

 I wanted to put in window treatments/curtains, but after the renovation, we didn’t live in our house much longer before moving to Milwaukee.

 I love the faucet we had in this kitchen.
-It’s similar to our faucet here, just bronze.
+It’s similar to our current faucet, just bronze.
 It has the pull down feature, spray option, built-in soap dispenser.
 All my favorite things in a faucet!

 Related article: Tips for picking a kitchen faucet

 Our dining room was plenty big for our small pub table, so I put another table in the corner with pictures of our favorite people.

 Well there it is.
 The kitchen renovation that started it all!
 I know a lot of people say after the first one, they’ll never do it again.
 Not us.
 We got the bug.
 Now I want to renovate every old kitchen I see!